-I am proud to say Davies for me has been a company that does allow female progression.
-I have joined the group hoping that my career history will show other women that it is possible in a traditionally male dominated profession to succeed as a woman.
+I am proud to say the companies I have worked for have encouraged female progression.
+I hope that my career story will show other women that it is possible in a traditionally male dominated profession to succeed as a woman.

 The tools of the trade were slightly more primitive in those days ...... a map ( that used to fall off the front seat of the car if you braked too fast ) coins for the phone box to call a policyholder if you were running late, letters, an ‘Argos’ catalogue for contents validation, walking to the chemist to collect your photographs to stick on your report, the dreaded urgent FAX ... with finally the bolt from the blue when you walked into the office to be hit with the file that had 'kicked off' whilst you were out.

-But despite the introduction of Sat Nav’s, laptops, digital dictation, digital photos, smartphones, Google, the dreaded urgent email and ‘twitter’, the art of adjusting is still the same.
-It is the ability to communicate with people, using your soft skills to deal with the different types of individuals you meet so that you form a relationship which enables you to manage and progress their claim to conclusion.
+But despite the introduction of Sat Nav’s, laptops, digital photos, smartphones, virtual visits, the dreaded urgent email and ‘twitter’, the art of adjusting is still the same.
+It is the ability to communicate with people, using your soft skills to deal with the different types of individuals you meet so that you form a relationship of trust.

 I was lucky enough three years after I had started adjusting to assist on a CAT team in Antigua for six weeks in the aftermath of Hurricane Luis.
 Driving all over the devastated island on my own helping the locals in the villages was one of the best 'work' experiences I have had.